The centre offer workshops from time to time.

-The school offer workshops from time to time.
-These are run by Denise Drinkwater.
+Workshops at the centre are also run by Denise Drinkwater.
 Denise has many years practical experience teaching and supporting children who are neurodiverse; as well as assessing children and young people; consultancy and training teachers, schools and corporations on neurodiversity and related issues.

 Suitable for Teachers, Sencos and Support Assistants as well as Specialist Teachers who require a refresher.